MagicalManfred/obsidianpublish/src/site/notes/Neue Musik - Recap.md

 ---

 # Neue Musik Recap
->"Sir Thomas Beecham was asked if he had ever conducted any Stockhausen.
-He said, 'No, but I once trod in some.'"
+>„Sir Thomas Beecham was asked if he had ever conducted any Stockhausen.
+He said, ‚No, but I once trod in some.‘“

 *- Karlheinz Stockhausen*
 ## Struktur